digrouz/docker-nzbhydra2/README.md

 ## Description

 NZBHydra 2 is a meta search for newznab indexers and torznab trackers.
 It provides easy access to newznab indexers and many torznab trackers via Jackett.
-You can search all your indexers and trackers from one place and use it as an indexer source for tools like Sonarr, Radarr, Lidarr or CouchPotato.
+You can search all your indexers and trackers from one place and use it as an indexer source for tools like Sonarr, Radarr, nzhbydra2 or CouchPotato.

 https://github.com/theotherp/nzbhydra2